skip to main content

 • Forming a journal club with other doctors in your area of practice.
 Articles relating to your activities could be discussed

-• Regular internal meetings related to your practice can be treated as the non-clinical equivalent of multi-disciplinary team meetings/case meetings
+• Regular meetings related to your practice can be treated as the non-clinical equivalent of multi-disciplinary team meetings/case meetings

 • If you are teaching or acting in a professional advisory capacity, then the meetings, presentations or reviews that relate to that role can be recorded in the internal category